songshiyu01/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I'm one of the founding team members of the Baidu Autonomous Driving Car project.
 I joined Baidu in 2014.
-I'm the principal architect of Baidu Autonomous Driving Technology Department (ADT) now.
+I'm the principal scientist of Baidu Autonomous Driving Technology Department (ADT) now.
 Since Jan.
 2016, I am the tech lead of the map and localization team at Baidu ADT.
 Prior to joining Baidu, I was a research scientist in the media analysis group in NEC Labs America, Cupertino CA.

-My research interests include Computer Vision, Robotics, Simultaneous Localization and Mapping (SLAM), Structure from Motion (SFM), 3D Reconstruction.
+My research interests include Computer Vision, Robotics, Machine Learning, Simultaneous Localization and Mapping (SLAM).